fund of love logo

 Fund of Love and Double the Gold Challenge donations provide a large percentage of the funds needed to cover our medical expenses each year.
 They also help us support nearly 50 dogs with ongoing care in permanent foster or sanctuary with us at Homeward Bound.

-Last year, Homeward Bound welcomed 540 dogs – many with significant medical issues or special needs.
-Throughout the campaign, you will learn about them and this year’s medically challenged dogs.
+Last year, Homeward Bound welcomed 408 dogs – many with significant medical issues or special needs.
 Homeward Bound has always welcomed dogs regardless of their age, health, or special needs.
 Because we are one of the few Golden rescues in the nation with a facility, we can accept dogs that foster-based rescues simply cannot accommodate.
-It’s why our intake numbers are three to four times higher than most other Golden rescues, and it is why our medical costs typically exceed $400,000.
-Last year’s total exceeded $514,400.
+It’s why our intake numbers are four to five times higher than most other Golden rescues, and it is why our medical costs are so significant.
+Last year’s total was $544,007.

 With your support, we have been able to provide each dog with necessary care including ear surgeries, tumor removals, heartworm disease treatment, hundreds of spays and neuters, numerous orthopedic, obstruction, and miscellaneous surgeries, and countless treatments for various infections and illnesses.
-Among them is Finley – our 2025 Fund of Love poster dog.
-Thanks to you, we were able to meet all the dogs’ needs in 2024.
-We are asking for your help once again so we can continue our vital rescue efforts.
-We simply cannot do it without you.
+Last year’s Fund of Love ambassador dog was Finley.
+Take a look at the transformation you made possible in the video below:

 decorative image